vitelabs/vite-wiki/docs/dex/README.md

 All fees collected by the ViteX platform will be collected into a shared dividend pool and distributed at a rate of **1%** daily.
 For any given day, the total fees collected during that day will be fully distributed by the 100th day.

 * **This shared dividend pools will consist of the following**:
-  - All **trading fees** collected by ViteX (excluding Operator Zone fees)
+  - All **trading fees** collected by ViteX (excluding Operator fees)
-  - Each time a new trading pair is listed, **5,000 VITE** from the 10,000 VITE listing cost goes into the dividend pool
-  - Each time a referral code is generated, the **1,000 VITE** fee (paid by the user requesting the referral code) goes into the dividend pool
+  - Starting from December 8, 2019, all **VITE** in the dividend pool will be destroyed

 * **In order to receive dividends**:
-  - You must hold **a minimum of 10 VX**.
-Please note that VX held in a wallet account will not make you eligible for dividends — the VX must be held on the ViteX exchange account in order to be considered for dividend rewards.
+  - You must stake **a minimum of 10 VX** in the exchange.
+Please note that VX held in a wallet account will not make you eligible for dividends — the VX must be staked on the ViteX exchange's Dividends tab in order to be considered for dividend rewards.

 ## VX Mining